vidjil/vidjil/doc/vidjil-algo.md

 ACTACTTTGACTACTGGGGCCAGGGAACCCTGGTCACCGTCTCCTCAG
 ```

-The `-a` debug option further output in each `out/seq/clone.fa-*` files the full list of reads belonging to this clone.
+The `--out-reads` debug option further output in each `out/seq/clone.fa-*` files the full list of reads belonging to this clone.
-The `-a` option produces large files, and is not recommanded in general cases.
+The `--out-reads` option produces large files, and is not recommended in general cases.

 ## Diversity measures